Civil conscription: Israel

+Malaysia

+The Constitution of Malaysia, Part II, article 6, states, that all forms of forced labor are prohibited, but parliament may by law provide a compulsory service for national purposes.

 Nigeria

 In Nigeria, there is no military conscription, but since 1973 graduates of Nigerian universities and polytechnics are required to serve in the mandatory National Youth Service Corps (NYSC).
 The Nigerian government wants to involve Nigerian graduates in nation building and the development of the country.
 The compulsory service lasts one year and graduates are ineligible for employment in governmental establishments (and most private establishments) until they have completed the mandatory service or obtained the relevant exemptions.

 Rwanda

 Umuganda is a national holiday in Rwanda taking place on the last Saturday of every month for mandatory nationwide community work from 08:00 to 11:00.
 Participation in umuganda is required by law, and failure to participate can result in a fine.
 The program was most recently re-established in 2009, and has resulted in notable improvement in the cleanliness of Rwanda.

 Spain

 During an estado de alarma, the "state of alarm", the Spanish government can impose civil conscription.
 This duty may extend to all or part of the national territory and to selective professional groups in the event of one of the following serious disturbances of normality: